sewaman/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display last linesthe content of two files
+first lines of a file